Fulneck Moravian Church: Music

 Fulneck was like the continental Moravian churches in having bands of musicians in the eighteenth century, e.g. trombone players who would anticipate the trumpet sound of the general resurrection in the Easter dawn services.
 This is a tradition which has survived in the Moravian Congregations in Germany, the Netherlands and Denmark as well as the United States but not in England.

 On 30 March 1912, the first Yorkshire Moravian Choir Festival was held at Fulneck.
 Around the same time, the Fulneck organist, Br C S Nelson, retired after forty-seven years of service.
 With his brother and father before him, this family had provided the Settlement with organ music for ninety-two years.
 In the last decades of the 20th century Harold Jones ARCO, LRAM, also Music Master at Fulneck School, served as organist for an extended period; some of his musical settings are to be found in the Moravian Hymn Book.

 The church has a pipe organ by John Snetzler dating from 1748 with work from J J Binns 1930.
-On the first Thursday of each month (the second Thursday in January) at 11.00 am Fulneck resident Dr Simon Lindley gives a recital on the organ.
-Dr Lindley also conducts and directs a special weekend of music in Fulneck Church on the weekend before the late August Bank Holiday.
+On the first Thursday of each month (the second Thursday in January) at 11.00 am Fulneck resident Dr Simon Lindley gave a recital on the organ.
+Dr Lindley also conducted and directed a special weekend of music in Fulneck Church on the weekend before the late August Bank Holiday.

-The Church Today
+The Church today

 Fulneck Moravian Church is still a busy congregation with activities for all ages and various interests.
 Family Worship is at 10.30 am every Sunday, and the traditional Lovefeast and Communion service is held on the first Sunday of the month at 2.30 pm (except January and August).
 Morning Prayers are held every Thursday at 9.45 am.

 Fulneck Museum is open on Wednesdays and Saturdays from 2 pm to 4 pm between Easter and the end of October.